 Businesses subject to HMRC obligations should ensure they have adequate internal control and monitoring systems.
 If criminals try to use a business for money laundering, these apps alert the necessary people in the business.
 Thus, the potential danger can be recognized, and the necessary measures can be taken.
 In addition, suspicious transactions can be created in Suspicious Activity Reports (SARs).

-As of 25 July 2018, HMRC has introduced a penalty administration fee for all anti-money laundering control penalties.
+As of 25 July 2018, HM Revenue and Customs have introduced a penalty administration fee for all anti-money laundering control penalties.
 Businesses will be required to pay a £ 1,500 penalty handling fee for violations if they fail to carry out customer due diligence, risk assessment, policies, controls and procedures, record-keeping procedures, and failure to comply with the warnings them.
-In addition to these penalties, HMRC may impose up to £ 350 for businesses that do not register, report changes in their business, and do not provide information.
+In addition to these penalties, HM Revenue may impose up to £ 350 for businesses that do not register, report changes in their business, and do not provide information.

 Sanctions Scanner provides real-time PEP, Sanction, and Adverse Media screening service from more than 200 countries.
 With the Sanctions Scanner, you can take the necessary KYC and CDD measures in your business.
 Meet us now and avoid sanction violations.